 Many organizations do a succession planning review around this time of year.
 “Without understanding the context and how an organization relates to it, such an exercise is pointless,” says Fabiaan Van Vrekhem, Founder & Chairman of Valpeo, in this fourth installment of the Valpeo Partner Talks on succession strategy.

-An organization’s success hinges on the quality of its employees.
-Around this time of year, many organizations take a moment to scrutinize and re-evaluate their succession planning.
+An organisation’s success hinges on the quality of its employees.
+Around this time of year, many organisations take a moment to scrutinize and re-evaluate their succession planning.
 Typically, this involves identifying individuals who qualify as potential successors for each critical role, should the position become available.
-Successors are often identified based on success, skills and experience shown in a role one level down and not for their potential to help grow the organization to the next level of value creation.
+Successors are often identified based on success, skills and experience shown in a role one level down and not for their potential to help grow the organisation to the next level of value creation.
 High potentials are also often identified at the same time to see if they can be added to this list of potential successors.

-For many organizations, the process is a means to an end and a “we can get back to business-as-usual” sentiment.
+For many organisations, the process is a means to an end and a “we can get back to business-as-usual” sentiment.
 One cannot call it much more than short-termist succession planning – a plan to move from A to B when positions are to become available imminently.

 Long-term thinking